A local installation helps you learn some of the Pachyderm basics and experiment. It is not designed to be a production environment.

 - Pachyderm supports the Docker runtime only.
 If you want to deploy Pachyderm on a system that uses another container runtime, ask for advice in our Slack channel.

-Before you can deploy Pachyderm, make sure you have the following programs installed on your computer:
+Before you deploy Pachyderm, make sure that you have installed:

 On your local machine, you can run Pachyderm in a minikube virtual machine.
 Minikube is a tool that creates a single-node Kubernetes cluster.
 This limited installation is sufficient to try basic Pachyderm functionality and complete the Beginner Tutorial.

 - Install minikube and VirtualBox in your operating system as described in the Kubernetes documentation.